topolvm/pvc-autoresizer/docs/design.md

   storageClassName: topolvm-provisioner
 ```

-- `spec.storageClassName` should be put above StorageClass (in this case "topolvm-provisioner").
+- `spec.storageClassName` should be put above SC (in this case "topolvm-provisioner").
 - To allow automatic resizing, PVC must have `spec.resources.limits.storage`.
 - pvc-autoresizer increases PVC's `spec.resources.requests.storage` up to the given limits.
 - The threshold of free space is given by `resize.topolvm.io/threshold` annotation.
-- The amount of increased size can be specified by `resize.topolvm.io/amount` annotation.
+- The amount of increased size can be specified by `resize.topolvm.io/increase` annotation.
 - The value of the annotations can be a ratio like 20% or a value like 10Gi.
 - The default value for both threshold and amount is 10%.
+- `spec.volumeMode` must be Filesystem (default is Filesystem).